-AKD Teaching and Learning Workshops at a Regional Conference
+AKD Teaching and Learning Workshops (and other virtual sessions)

 Join colleagues interested in teaching pedagogy, practical application, and the scholarship of teaching and learning from a variety of academic settings in a workshop/sessions designed to expose the inner workings of course design, student engagement, meaningful learning, and effective assessment.
 These workshops and sessions will benefit those working within a range of settings, including instructors from community colleges and small liberal arts institutions, as well as early-career faculty and graduate students.

 Each session/event is intended to advance the quality of teaching in the discipline of sociology.

 - Virtual Workshops: Alpha Kappa Delta will provide funding to up to three AKD fellowships to support participation in each Workshop hosted at a regional sociology conference.
 Reasonable expenses will be reimbursed.
 We will have a presence at the following 2021 conferences:

 - Pacific Sociological Association

 - In-person Workshops: Alpha Kappa Delta will provide up to $250 to three recipients for each event to cover travel expenses, including hotel stay, airfare, registration, and other expenses.

 All sociologists are encouraged to apply for the AKD Fellowship.
 It is part of AKD’s purpose and mission to serve segments of the sociology community that are currently under-served.
 To that end, the selection committee will consider institutional affiliation at community colleges, HBCUs, HSIs, and tribal colleges as a positive factor when assessing applications for the AKD fellowships.
 Graduate students will also be highly considered.

 The following application must be completed and emailed to us by the appropriate deadline:

 Final selections will be made after the deadline and everyone will be notified of the committee’s selection shortly after that date.